LargeNFT/large-nft/README.md

 Generate a full-featured SEO-friendly PWA built with Framework7 to showcase your book or collection.
 Includes native theming for iOS, Android, and Desktop.

 Inexpensively scale a community and marketplace on any simple, static webhost.
-No database server required.

 # Goals